Alabama Court Records

 What are Alabama Civil Court Records?

 Alabama civil court records are documents containing information regarding civil court proceedings within the state’s jurisdiction.
 These records are created to offer an objective account of civil court hearings and often contain information regarding court motions and actions, appearances, motion arguments and documents relevant to the case in question.
 They are typically maintained by a state-approved record custodian which is usually the clerk of the court where the case was filed/heard.
-As per public record laws, interested and eligible members of the public may find Alabama civil court records by querying the concerned record custodian.
+Under public record laws, interested and eligible members of the public may find Alabama civil court records by querying the concerned record custodian.

 Cases Heard by Alabama Civil Courts